- Main Menu

 - We welcome you to use as many sessions as are needed, but our team may limit the amount of time we work with you on a specific day if others are waiting

-- We can provide some basic information like recommending a consultant or location over the phone or by email, but consultants are only available in-person to assist you with your data
+- We can provide some basic information like recommending a consultant or location by email, but consultants are only available in-person and via Teams to assist you with your data

 - The sessions are active two-way conversations; you will need to work with our consultants as they suggest solutions